 By tune seven, Scotland the Brave, you've learned 99% of the technique you need to play just about any tune in the repertoire.
 You realize you're actually a bagpiper now.
 You're not dependent on me anymore, but you want to stay.

 The number one reason adult learners fail isn't talent, time, or age.
-It's confusion.
+It's confusing.
 They don't know what to practice.
 They don't know if they're doing it right.
 They feel lost and alone.

 That's why I don't teach you "bagpipes for the next five years."
-My job is to teach you how to practice this week.
+My job is to teach you how to practice in the coming week!

-Every week, you get specific direction: which exercise, how many times, what to focus on, and when to post a video for feedback.
+Every week, you get a specific assignment: which exercise, how many times, what to focus on, and when to post a video for feedback.
 Zero confusion.
 You know exactly what to do.

 And I become your buddy.
 If you disappear for a week, I'm texting you.
 If you miss two weeks, I'm calling you.
 If you're struggling, we figure it out together.
 I also have an ejector seat.
 If you're not practicing and not committed, I'll tell you.
 I have a moral code.
 I won't keep taking your money if you're not doing the work.

-Pre-recorded lessons you can go through at your own pace.
+We offer pre-recorded lessons you can progress through at your own pace.
 Pause, rewind, rewatch as many times as you need.
-See fingerings up close, hear demonstrations, and follow a structured path from your first note to full Highland bagpipes.
+See fingerings up close, hear demonstrations, and follow a structured path from your first note to playing full Highland bagpipes.

 I'll tell you exactly what to buy, when to buy it, and where to get it at the right price.
 I've been working with the same trusted supplier for 30 years.
 No cheap Amazon bagpipes.
 No wasted money on gear you don't need yet.

 I have students in their 70s.
 One of my students, Ken, is 70 and practices four hours a day.
 Another couple, both 72, have been with me for six years.
 Age is not the issue.
 Commitment is.
-If you have 30 minutes a day, you have enough.
+If you have a least 30 minutes a day, you have enough to make it happen.

 Most of my students have never played an instrument before.
 That's who this program was built for.
 You don't need to be "musical."
 You need to be willing to follow the system.
 I handle the rest.